EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 # Run JupyterLab

 Run JupyterLab is an app that runs JupyterLab on a back-end within your safe haven.
-JupyterLab is run as a container, using Apptainer.
+JupyterLab is run as a software container, using Apptainer.

 ---